 Read this warning from POEA: Warning on illegal recruitment of caregivers for Japan

 It is true that Japan is in dire need of health care providers because of the rising population of the elederlies yet only few Japanese apply for the said jobs.
 The EPA program initially hired Indonesian, followed by Filipino and just recently Vietnamese.
 To be a nurse candidate a three year experience is required and four year bachelor graduate or care-giver graduate for caregiver candidates.
 Also zero experience/ under-board nurses were allowed to be a caregiver candidate.
 But the qualifications have been downgraded lately to allow more applicants.
 They want someone who is 100% willing to finish the program and if possible but not required to pass the Japan board exam for Nurse and Caregiver (Kangofukushishi/Kaigofukushishi)

 To be a JPEPA candidate – is a good opportunity because of many reasons but is also accompanied by great deal of draw backs.

 (faces have been blurred for privacy purposes)

-- For those who love and want to know more about the puzzling nature and culture of Japan and Japanese, this chance to study and immerse one self is a good opportunity.
+- For those who love and want to know more about the puzzling nature and culture of Japan and Japanese, this chance to study and immerse in their culture is a good opportunity.

 - Few months of plain Japanese language study conducted at TESDA prior to arrival in Japan for another Language study.
 ALL FREE, transportation, medical examination and with ALLOWANCE.